hbr/alba-lang-description/docs/class_abstract.md

         (^) (x:A, xs:AL[A])
     end

-With that declaration we the compiler generates an induction law and the inversion and injectivity laws of equality as abstract properties.
+With that declaration the compiler generates an induction law and the inversion and injectivity laws of equality as abstract properties.
 Having this it is possible to use pattern matching to define functions and even recursive functions like the following ones